wdv4758h/pypy-extradoc/planning/py3.5/2016-august-progress.rst

   We should make a plan to impl. that on default with cpyext support and merge it back to py3.5.
   Matti's opinion on that would be great!

-* arigo: pathlib: Object-oriented filesystem paths (PEP 428)
+* arigo: look at test failures relaced to os.scandir() or the pathlib module, or the enum module

 Finished